joe-herbert-athium/mattermost-todo-plugin/environment-setup-guide.md

 1. Go back to your team
 2. Navigate to any channel (e.g., "Town Square")
 3. Look for the checkmark icon in the channel header (next to the channel name)
-4. Click it to open the todo sidebar
+4. Click it to open the task sidebar
 5. Try:
-   - Adding a todo
+   - Adding a task
    - Creating a group
-   - Assigning a todo to yourself
+   - Assigning a task to yourself
-   - Checking off a todo
+   - Checking off a task
-   - Deleting a todo
+   - Deleting a task

 ## Option 2: Local Development Server Setup